-- I use a large Dutch Oven to make this recipe, though a large soup pot works well too!
+- I use my Dutch Oven to make this recipe though a large soup pot works well too.

 - This recipe calls for fresh leeks which can feel intimidating but I promise they’re easy to work with.
 Plus it’s fun to try something new!
-The flavor of leeks is cross between onions and garlic.
-They caramelize beautifully – I just love them!
+The flavor of leeks is a cross between onions and garlic and they caramelize beautifully.

-- Use parmesan cheese rind.
-This is my secret ingredient for making brothy soups taste rich and decadent.
-Whole Foods sells just the rinds for pennies which I buy then store in the freezer until I need one.
+- My secret for making quick-cooking soups taste like they’ve been simmering all day is to toss in a parmesan cheese rind while simmering.
+Many grocery stores sell the rinds for pennies which I buy then freeze until I need one.
 Try this trick – I promise you’ll notice a difference!

-Start by prepping your veggies including 2 large or 3 small leeks.
-As I said, Leeks can appear to be really intimidating but truly they’re super simple to use and add so much flavor to soups, risottos, and even dips.
+Start by prepping the vegetables including 2 large or 3 small leeks.
+As I said, Leeks can appear to be really intimidating but truly they’re super simple to use and add so much flavor.

-Trim the ends and dark green parts off then slice the leeks in half and check for any dirt between the layers.
+Trim the root end and dark green end off then slice the leeks in half and check for any dirt between the layers.
 Rinse off anything you find then thinly slice.